soylentdeen/FG_Widget/README.txt

 FUNCTION UPDATE LIST (with status in parenthesis)*:

--- Auto extract all 6 FORCAST Grism modes (G1 and G1xG2 DONE.
-Other modes awaiting next round of lab tests)
+-- Auto extract all 6 FORCAST Grism modes (DONE)

 -- Save and restore wavelength calibrations for all 6 FORCAST Grism modes (coding in progress)

--- Generate flatfield templates for both cross-dispersed modes (G1xG2 DONE)
+-- Generate flatfield templates for both cross-dispersed modes (DONE)

 -- Optimal extraction of spectra from the ROI (Fully coded, not integrated)